Uber to Waymo: We aren't using your self-driving car tech

 Uber has fired back at Waymo in the legal battle over the future of self-driving cars.

-The ride-hailing company said in a court filing Friday that Waymo, formerly known as Google's self-driving car unit, has wrongly accused the company of stealing trade secrets to develop its autonomous cars.
+The ride-hailing company said in a court filing Friday that Waymo, formerly known as Google's self-driving car unit, has wrongly accused Uber of stealing trade secrets to develop its autonomous cars.

 Uber also asked the court to deny Waymo's request for an injunction against Uber's self-driving car program and said Waymo's accusations were "demonstrably false."